exonum/exonum-doc/src/get-started/create-service.md

 let genesis = GenesisConfig::new(vec![validator_keys].into_iter());
 ```

-Let's configure REST API to open the node for external web requests.
+Let’s configure REST API to open the node for external web requests.
 We should set an address of public API (there is a private API,
-but it is used for administration purposes and we won't call it now).
+but it is used for administration purposes and we won’t call it now).
 We also activate the blockchain explorer, a tool to get and explore
 blocks and transactions on the blockchain.
 Our node will expose API on port 8000 of every network interface.